Non-smoothable surfaces in the 4-sphere: Constructing non-smoothable surfaces

-Here $\widetilde{\pi}$ denotes the relevant projection maps.
-Recall that $A_u$ is congruent to the matrix displayed in~\eqref{eq:COPMatrix}.
-Using row and column operations, one can show that this latter matrix (and therefore~$A_u$) has Smith normal form~$D=\operatorname{diag}(1,\ldots,1,4)$ if~$h$ is odd and to~$D=\operatorname{diag}(1,\ldots,1,2,2)$ if~$h$ is even.
 Set $G:=\coker(2D)$ for brevity from which it follows that~$2G \cong \coker(D)\in \{\Z_4,\Z_2 \oplus \Z_2\}.$ Putting~$A_b$ into Smith normal form and then performing the same row and column operations on~$2A_u$ and~$2A_b$ respectively leads to the following commutative diagram (in which the diagonal arrows arise from said operations, the maps~$G \to 2G$ are the canonical ones, and the bottom horizontal map is the unique isomorphism that makes the diagram commute):

 The assertion therefore reduces to proving that~$\Aut(G) \to \Aut(2G)$ is surjective.
 Since~$2G$ is either~$\Z_4$ or~$\Z_2 \oplus \Z_2$, this is clear: in the first case because~$\Aut(\Z_4)=\{\pm 1\}$ and in the second because~$GL_2(\Z_4) \to GL_2(\Z_2)$ is surjective.
 This concludes the proof of the assertion.